ibm-cloud-docs/containers/add-workers-classic.md

     ```
     {: pre}

 1. Resize the worker pool by designating the number of worker nodes that you want to deploy in each zone.
-The minimum value is 1.
-For more information, see [What is the smallest size cluster that I can make?](/docs/containers?topic=containers-faqs#smallest_cluster).
+The minimum value is 2.
     ```sh
     ibmcloud ks worker-pool resize --cluster <cluster_name_or_ID> --worker-pool <pool_name>  --size-per-zone <number_of_workers_per_zone>
     ```